unepwcmc/ProtectedPlanet/docs/known-issues.md

   `ImportRuntimeConfig.release_id` changes, so each release reads its own checkpoints and resume *within* a release still works.
 Pinned by two regression tests in `test/unit/wdpa/portal/checkpoint_test.rb`, which fail against the old code.
-- **The importer hides its real errors.** Row-level failures in the attribute import are recorded as *soft* errors and the step still reports `success: true, imported_count: 0`.
-  The run then fails one stage later, in the geometry import, with the generic *"Target staging table staging_protected_areas does not exist or has no records"*.
-The actual cause — e.g. `undefined method 'match' for nil` when a site has no `site_type` — never reaches the test failure message or the release notification.
-Diagnosing it meant running the importer by hand and reading `result[:protected_areas][:protected_areas_attributes][:soft_errors]`.
+- **FIXED (Sep 2026): a release where every row failed hid the cause.** Row failures in the protected-area attribute import are soft errors, and when *every* row failed the step still reported `success: true, imported_count: 0`.
+The release then failed one step later, at geometry, with only *"Target staging table staging_protected_areas does not exist or has no records"* — the cause (e.g. `undefined method 'match' for nil` for a site with no `site_type`) appeared nowhere in the hard errors.
+It now raises a hard error naming the first three row errors, ordered **before** the geometry symptom:
-  Worth surfacing: a step that imports zero rows from a non-empty view should not be reported as a success.
+  `protected_areas.protected_areas_attributes: All N portal WDPCA rows failed to import;
+  none reached staging.
+First errors: ...`.
+  **Deliberately narrow — cannot fail a release that succeeds today.** It fires only when every row fails.
+A partial drop stays soft, exactly as before, because real data can legitimately contain a few bad rows.
+And a release importing 0 protected areas already failed at geometry, so this changes which message is reported, never whether a release succeeds.
+Pinned by unit tests (including that a partial drop still succeeds) and by `release_error_reporting_integration_test.rb` through the real pipeline.
+  **Not applied to the sibling importers** (green list, PAME, sources, country statistics), which share the soft-only pattern.
+Green list and PAME have a `skipped_count` for rows that legitimately match no PA, so "every row skipped" is not provably a failure there, and adding the rule could stop a real release that works today.

 - **The portal checkpoint file store is global, and only a *successful* release clears it.** ⚠️ **Correction to the earlier entry here, which said nothing reset